tanaylab/daf/README.rst

 ``AnnData`` data model, we also allow directly storing ``daf`` data in an ``h5fs`` file in a more efficient way (that is, in ``h5df`` files).

-That said, we find the use of complex single-file formats such as ``h5fs`` to be sub-optimal in many cases.
-In effect they try to replicate a file system, but offer only some of its functionality.
-For example, you need special APIs to list the content of the file, copy or delete just parts of it, find out which parts have been changed when, and most implementations do not support memory-mapping the data, which causes a large performance hit for large data sets.
+That said, we find that, for our use cases, the use of complex single-file formats such as ``h5fs`` to be sub-optimal.
+In effect they function as a file system, but offer only some of its functionality.
+For example, you need special APIs to list the content of the data, copy or delete just parts of it, find out which parts have been changed when, and most implementations do not support memory-mapping the data, which causes a large performance hit for large data sets.

 Therefore, as an option, ``daf`` also supports a simple "files" storage format where every "annotation" is a separate